Vezulwazi/Weather-Application/README.md

-# Weather-Application
-Creating a weather Application that gives the current weather of any city in the world and the historical weather for the last seven days
+This Python application fetches current and historical weather data for a specified city.
+It calculates and displays temperature statistics and allows users to save the results to a CSV file.

+## Requirements

+- `requests`
+- `tkinter`